sdelements/hubot-lets-chat/README.md

 ## Overview

-You already have a Let's Chat (LC) server running, now you want to add hubot.
+You already have a Let's Chat server running, now you want to add hubot.

-We're going to install a new stock hubot, and install this hubot "adapter" so it can talk to LC.
+We're going to install a new stock hubot, and install this hubot "adapter" so it can talk to Let's Chat.

 ## 1. Install a hubot